 What if a party refuses to consider timeshare mediation?

-In a recent UK Court of Appeal, judgement demonstrated a clear endorsement of mediation between disputing parties.
-It makes it abundantly clear to a party who refuses to acknowledge or engage in an invitation to participate in mediation can face significant cost penalties.
+In a recent UK Court of Appeal, judgment demonstrated a clear endorsement of mediation between disputing parties.
+It makes it abundantly clear that a party who refuses to acknowledge or engage in an invitation to participate in mediation can face significant cost penalties.

 This judgment endorses the advice given in the Alternative Dispute Resolution (ADR) Handbook.

 The silence of one party to an invitation to participate in Alternative Dispute Resolution (ADR) is, as a rule, unreasonable, regardless whether the party has actually refused.
 If, however, a party refuses to engage in the type of ADR requested, or to do so at the time requested, that might have been justified by the identification of reasonable grounds.

 While it has long been established that an unreasonable refusal to mediate can be penalised in costs, PGF II SA v OMFS is the first judgment to confirm that a party’s silence, when invited to mediate, can equally be considered as unreasonable and have consequent costs sanctions.
 It has been useful as some firms/companies who operate in the timeshare industry ignore consumers and play games in silence.